TheC2Group/query-string-handler/README.md

 // get the query string in string format
 // optionally encode the ampersands with the first parameter
-// optionally temporary extend the query string with the second parameter var url = queryStringHandler.toString(true, { beep: 'bop' });
+// optionally temporary extend the query string with the second parameter
+// if all parameters are blank, it will return location.pathname var url = queryStringHandler.toString(true, { beep: 'bop' });
 console.log(url); // '?beep=bop'
 ```